 Manish Sisodia claims BJP offered to drop cases against him if he joined the party

-The Delhi deputy chief minister and 14 others have been booked by the CBI for alleged irregularities in the capital city’s excise policy.
+The Delhi deputy chief minister and 14 others have been booked by the CBI for alleged irregularities in a proposed new liquor policy for the capital city.

 Delhi Deputy Chief Minister Manish Sisodia on Monday alleged that the Bharatiya Janata Party had offered to close all cases against him if he joined the outfit.